numba/numba/docs/source/reference/pysupported.rst

       ...
     except Exception:
       ...

+  This will match any exception that is a subclass of ``Exception`` as expected.
+Currently, instances of ``Exception`` and it's subclasses are the only kind of exception that can be raised in compiled code.

+.. warning:: Numba currently masks signals like ``KeyboardInterrupt`` and ``SystemExit``.
+These signaling exceptions are ignored during the execution of Numba compiled code.
+The Python interpreter will handle them as soon as the control is returned to it.

 Currently, exception objects are not materialized inside compiled functions.
 As a result, it is not possible to store an exception object into a user